 This bold and iconic pickup holds a special place in our hearts.
-Its performance and reliability are so legendary that the Dodge RAM was named Truck of the Year no less than five times by Motor Trend magazine.
+Its performance and reliability are so legendary that the Dodge RAM was named Truck of the Year no less than five times by Motor Trend and Car and Driver magazines.

 It is also one of those pickups that has traditionally gotten more versatile and high-tech with time.
 When the first Dodge RAM came out in 1981, its squared silhouette and four-wheel drive 'Power Ram' left the original Dodge-D series in the dust.
 The second generation (1994) impressed car lovers with its large front grille and totally modern dash and gauge cluster.
 Updates in 1998 included a digital odometer, dual airbags and stylish rounded mirrors; the fourth generation Dodge RAM, which came out in 2008, featured a powerful engine and a state-of-the-art interior.

 Dodge and RAM went to separate brands in 2009, and RAM have since become a huge player in the contemporary truck market.
-In this article, we're going to take a look at some of the best pickups this partnership produced.1994 Dodge RAM 1500
+In this article, we're going to take a look at some of the best pickups this partnership produced.

 The Dodge RAM Pickup 1500 half-ton easily justified its rating.
 All models came standard with a 6.5-foot or 8-foot bed, and offered a superb range of comfort options to meet buyer preference: